warmthCC/ARTS/review/linux-memory-addressing.md

 contains all the program's variables, strings, arrays, and other data.

-   * initialized data
+   * initialized data: static variables, global variables.
-   * uninitialized data(BSS).
+   * uninitialized data(BSS): uninitialized global variables.
 It is set to point to the static zero page, a write-protected page full of zeros, when the process is loaded.

 executable file = short header + text segment + initailized data

 3. stack segment

-contains all the environment(shell) variables and starts at or near the top of the virtual address space and grows down towrad 0.
+contains all the environment(shell) variables and local variables.
+It starts at or near the top of the virtual address space and grows down towrad 0.

+[mm_struct](https://elixir.bootlin.com/linux/v5.4/source/include/linux/mm_types.h#L370), a memory descriptor includes some fields identifying the role of som memory regions.

 ## implementation of memory management in Linux